andersonopt/website/content/blog/product-release-notes-4-23-21.md

 ### Updated Solar Resource/Irradiance Layers

-We added more details versions of the previous Solar Resource Potential layers with more detailed versions of the layer from NREL's NSRDB Data Viewer:
+We added more detailed versions of the previous Solar Resource Potential layers with more detailed versions of the layer from NREL's NSRDB Data Viewer:

 \- Solar Resource - Multi Year PSM Direct Normal Irradiance
 \- Solar Resource - Multi Year PSM Global Horizontal Irradiance